StrykeDev/web-react-cabelim/README.md

 # Cabelim

-A React home page made for practicing purposes.
+A React company page made for practicing purposes.

 ## Installation